-Besides using SSH to connect to (Linux) servers or network equipment you can also use it to tunnel traffic.
-In a way it works the same as a VPN as you can reach all hosts behind the SSH server.
-Besides being able to reach hosts behind the SSH server our traffic is also secure because it will be encrypted by SSH.
+Besides using SSH to connect to (Linux) servers or network equipment, you can also use it to tunnel traffic.
+It works the same way as a VPN as you can reach all hosts behind the SSH server.
+Besides being able to reach hosts behind the SSH server, our traffic is also secure because SSH will encrypt it.
 Let me show you a picture to explain this:

-Above you see a SSH client on the left side.
+Above, you see an SSH client on the left side.
 This computer is on our LAN and has IP address 192.168.1.1.
-The most popular SSH client for Windows is putty and you can download it for free.
-If you are using Linux or a Mac you will be able to use SSH from the command-line.
-On the right side we have a SSH server with public IP address 188.8.131.52.
-In my picture this is a router but you can run SSH server on many devices including Windows, Linux, Mac, routers but also storage devices from Synology or Qnap.
-On the right side there’s also a webserver with IP address 192.168.2.1.
+The most popular SSH client for Windows is putty, and you can download it for free.
+If you are using Linux or a Mac, you can use SSH from the command line.
+On the right side, we have an SSH server with public IP address 188.8.131.52.
+In my picture, this is a router, but you can run an SSH server on many devices, including Windows, Linux, Mac, routers, and storage devices from Synology or Qnap.
+On the right side, there’s also a web server with IP address 192.168.2.1.

-Using SSH we can connect to the router but perhaps you didn’t know it’s also possible to reach the webserver through the SSH tunnel!
+We can connect to the router using SSH, but perhaps you didn’t know it’s also possible to reach the webserver through the SSH tunnel!
 Let me show you how to do this with putty:

 Click on “connection” to expand it and select “SSH”.
-Finally select “Tunnels” to configure SSH port forwarding.
-I want to reach the web server so the destination will be IP address 192.168.2.1 and port 80.
+Finally, select “Tunnels” to configure SSH port forwarding.
+I want to reach the web server, so the destination will be IP address 192.168.2.1 and port 80.
 You can pick any source port that you like.
-I chose number 5000.
-Click on the “Add” button and it will look like this:
+I chose the number 5000.
+Click on the “Add” button, and it will look like this:

 It will show you which ports will be forwarded.
-Now hit the “Open” button and type in your username and password that you normally use.
-You will see the normal SSH login screen but on the background our port will be forwarded.
-Let’s open a webbrowser and connect to the webserver:
+Now hit the “Open” button and type in the username and password that you normally use.
+You will see the normal SSH login screen, but our port will be forwarded in the background.
+Let’s open a web browser and connect to the webserver:

-I’ll type in “localhost” which refers to my local computer and port number 5000 which is the source port that I chose for the port forwarding in putty.
-As you can see it connects to the webserver!
-Whenever you connect to localhost port 5000 it will be forwarded to IP address 192.168.2.1 port 80.
+I’ll type in “localhost,” which refers to my local computer, and port number 5000, the source port I chose for the port forwarding in putty.
+As you can see, it connects to the webserver!
+Whenever you connect to localhost port 5000, it will be forwarded to IP address 192.168.2.1 port 80.

-The cool thing about SSH is that you only need to open 1 single port and by tunneling traffic like this you are able to reach any device behind the SSH server.
-Everything that it sent through this SSH tunnel is safe because it’s encrypted.
+The cool thing about SSH is that you only need to open one single port, and by tunneling traffic like this, you can reach any device behind the SSH server.
+Everything it sends through this SSH tunnel is safe because it’s encrypted.

 sudo ssh -L 5000:192.168.2.1:80 184.108.40.206

 That’s all I wanted to show you!
-If you enjoyed this lesson please leave a comment or share it with your friends!
+If you enjoyed this lesson, please leave a comment.